Is your dog overweight, and are you starting to worry? Find great tips for helping your dog lose weight and stay healthy.

 Supplement her kibble with low-calorie vegetables and fruits.
 Add just a tablespoon or so of veggies to her kibble at a time until you’re sure her system tolerates them.
 Many dogs enjoy carrots (cooked or raw), green beans, winter squash, and raw apple.
 Fresh or frozen vegetables are fine but stay away from canned because they are heavily salted.
 The vegetables and fruits will add fiber to help your dog feel full.

 Gradually switch to the lower calories version of her kibble.
 Almost all dry foods these days come in a “reduced calorie” or “less active” formula.
 She’ll be able to eat the same amount of food while getting fewer calories.
 Always make the dietary changes gradually, mixing increasing amounts of the new food with the old food over a period of ten days to give her system a chance to adjust.

 Make sure your dog gets plenty of exercise.
 Walk or play fetch with her for a minimum of an hour every day.
 She’ll be healthier and happier and so will you.

-Thank you to Betsy Brevitz, D.V.M. for the tip, excerpted from her book The Complete Healthy Dog Handbook: The Definitive Guide to Keeping Your Pet Happy, Healthy & Active Through Every Stage of Life.
+Thank you to Betsy Brevitz, D.V.M. for permission to share these tips, excerpted from her book The Complete Healthy Dog Handbook: The Definitive Guide to Keeping Your Pet Happy, Healthy & Active Through Every Stage of Life.

 Read some of our past tips to help keep your dog at a healthy weight